 Return to Membership Page

-The Portage Hunter Education Association and the Wisconsin Department of Natural Resources, in conjunction with the Portage Rod & Gun Club, will be conducting a Hunter Education and Firearms Safety Course in Portage, beginning on Tuesday, August 5, 2008.
+The Portage Hunter Education Association and the Wisconsin Department of Natural Resources, in conjunction with the Portage Rod & Gun Club, will be conducting a Hunter Education and Firearms Safety Course in Portage.

 Age Requirements